-Then Miche he has, so if you look at McCowan's criteria, do you get the breaker wave height as a function of just the breaker depth or nothing else.
-For example, if you are knowing a certain location, this is a location where the wave is breaking I am talking about the shallower waters.
-From that depth, you can easily find out what could be the wave height at that point which will be governed by this relationship.
-Miche's criteria as early as 1944, he has given a relationship between wave height, water depth and of course, breaking wave length.
-So this is another criteria which people use.
+Then, Miche, he has...So, if you look at McCowan's criteria, you get the breaker wave height as a function of just the breaker depth, and nothing else.
+For example, if you are, if you are knowing a certain location, this is the location where the wave is breaking, I am talking about the shallow waters, from that depth, you can easily find out what could be the wave height at that point, which will be governed by this relationship.

-The third one is LeMehaute and Koh in 67, they obtained an expression in terms of deepwater steepness, deep water wave height and beach slope.
-So which formula you want to use, apart from this, you have several other formulas.
-Now it depends on the kind of problem you are working on.
-So if you want to have just personal information like for a first approximation, you can use the first one without any problem.
-But, if you want to account for the effect of beach slope, and in case you have the deep water characteristics like your deep-water wave height and the wave steepness, wave deep water wave height and wave the period then probably you can use the third one, because this takes care of your beach slope that is m into m rise to 1 by 7.

-So one where you use the breaker depth on breaker a height all this information is one either you use it for evaluation of the wave forces, you do breaking waves or may be it can be in the costal engineering practice to estimate sediment transport etcetera.
-So that is different subject by itself, but you should know that there are formulae's available; apart from this there are several other formulae, but I am restricting my discussion only in this only to this some of this three formulae's.
+Miche's criteria, as early as 1944, he has given a relationship between wave height, water depth and of course, breaking wavelength.
+So, this is another criteria which people use.
+The third one is LeMehaute and Koh in 67, they obtained an expression, in terms of deep water steepness, deep water wave height and beach slope.
+So, which formula you want to use?
+Apart from this, you have several other formulas.
+It depends on the kind of problem you are working on.
+So, if you want to have just a firsthand information, like for approximation, you can use the first one, without any problem; but if you want to account for the effect of beach slope, and in case, you have the deep water wave characteristics, like your deep, deep water wave height and the wave steepness, wave, deep water wave height and the wave period, then probably, you, you can use the third one, because this takes care of your beach slope, that is m into, m raise to 1 by 7.
+So, one, the, where you use the breaker depth and breaker height, all this information is, either you use it for evaluation of the wave forces due to breaking waves, or maybe, it can be in the coastal engineering practice, to estimate sediment transport, etcetera.
+So, that is a different subject by itself, but you should know that, there are formulae available; apart from this, there are several other formulae, but I am restricting my discussion, only in this, only to this, some of this three formulae.

-Having seen all this things, now let us understand some of what we have gone through on the topic wave deformation with a few problems.
-I will start with the most fundamental problem, and try to show you the application of the different formulae and that should give you a broader understanding of the subject what we are discussing about.

-Problem number one - 10 second wave period, period wave having a height of about 5 meters here, propagates from deep to shallow waters.
-The assumption here is the bottoms depths are parallel to each other something like a ramp, so this could be the most easiest problem you can think of.
-So this is only an assumption, so there can be loss or gain.
-If the bottom sea bed is not even; if it is uneven, you can either have increase in energy or decrease in energy.
-So here we want to estimate the wave height in a water depth of 10 meters.
-So you already know how to calculated your wave length, so calculate your deep water wave length.
-It is come to d by L naught then calculate using from the tables you can calculate d by L. And then calculate your wave length and also the deep water celerity in this case 15.6 meters per second.
+Having seen all these things, now, let us understand some of what we have, what we have gone through, on the topic wave deformation, with a few problems.
+I will start with the most fundamental problem, and try to show you, the application of the different formulae, and that should give you a broader understanding of the subject, what we are discussing about.
+Problem number 1, a 10 second wave period, period wave, having a height of about 5 meters here, propagates from deep to shallow waters.
+The assumption here is, the bottom depths are parallel to each other, something like a ramp.
+So, this could be the most easiest problem you can think of.
+So, this is only an assumption.
+So, there can be loss, or gain; if the bottom sea bed is not even, if it is uneven, you can either have increase in energy, or decrease in energy.
+So, here, we want to estimate the wave height, in a water depth of 10 meters.
+So, you already know, how to calculate your wavelength.
+So, calculate your deep water wavelength; come to d by L naught; then, calculate using, from the tables you can calculate d by L; and then, calculate your wavelength and also the deep water wave celerity, in this case, 15.6 meters per second.